First haircut: Ukrainian

 Ukrainian babies often have their hair cut on their first birthday as part of the ancient Postryzhennya custom.

-Polynesian boys
+Polynesian

 In Cook Islands tradition, the haircutting ceremony is a rite of passage for young boys.
 At these large gatherings the boy sits on a chair draped with tīvaevae (quilts).
 As his hair is cut, members of the community plaster the boy with money or other gifts.
 The custom serves to maintain reciprocal ties within the extended family and community.

 Traditionally, Niuean boys do not cut their hair, which is lovingly cared for by sisters, mothers and fathers.
 When the boys become teenagers, a ceremony is held where women tend the hair for the last time before it is cut.
 Members of the extended family plaster the youth with banknotes – all part of a large informal Niuean economy that links families and ensures the community looks after its own.